Benefits of Good Oral Health

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 337-365-5865 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 337-365-5865.
 At Dental Care at Teche Ridge we believe that taking care of your oral health is an investment in your overall health.

 Cold Sore Treatment